Hierarchical Path: Seven Years War (Main Page) >> Armies >> Hanoverian Army >> Busche Dragoons

 Service during the War

-On May 26 1758, the regiment was with Ferdinand's main force in the camp of Nottuln.
+In March 1758, during the Allied winter offensive in Western Germany, the regiment took part in the siege and capture of Minden.
+On May 26, it was with Ferdinand's main force in the camp of Nottuln.
 When Ferdinand crossed the Rhine to undertake a campaign on its west bank during the night of May 31, the regiment remained at Brünen as part of Lieutenant-General von Imhoff's detachment charged to watch Wesel.
 On August 5, the regiment took part in the Combat of Mehr where Imhoff's force repulsed the French attempt directed against the Allied bridgehead at Rees.
 On October 10, the regiment took part in the Battle of Lutterberg where it was placed in the second line of the right wing.
+In this battle, Lieutenant von der Wisch was wounded.

 On July 10 1760, the regiment was part of Lieutenant-General Waldegrave's Reserve at the Combat of Corbach.
 This reserve did not take part in the engagement.

 In 1762, the regiment once more took part in a campaign in Western Germany, By May 23, it was attached to the Corps of the Hereditary Prince operating in Westphalia.
 On August 30, it fought in the Combat of Nauheim where it was initially part of Lieutenant-General Oheimb's column before being sent as reinforcements to Luckner.
+The regiment suffered heavily in this battle, losing Captain Hofmeister, Captain-Lieutenant Becker, Lieutenant Schöning and Ensign Urhof killed; and Major von Bothe, Captain von Ziegesar, Lieutenants von Freytag, Duve and Blocker and Ensign Guhl wounded.
+Furthermore, it lost more than 200 NCOs and private killed or wounded.
+Colonel von Müller had his horse killed under him and was taken prisoner.
 On September 21, the regiment took part in the Combat of Amöneburg where it was attached to Zastrow's Corps occupying the ground immediately before the Brücker Mühle.

 Accurate Vorstellung der saemtlichen Churfürstl. hannöverischen Armee zur eigentlichen Kentniß der Uniform von jedem Regimente nebst beygefügter Geschichte, worinne von der Stiftung, denen Chefs, der Staercke und den wichtigsten Thaten jedes Regiments Nachricht gegeben wird Nürnberg: Raspe 1763 (Universitäts- und Landesbibliothek Sachsen-Anhalt)